School-aged Immunisations

 Our teams offer and administer vaccinations in all schools.
 If a child misses their immunisation in school, is home educated or has an individual need, they can come along to one of our community clinics.

 If the consent form is not received, young people in secondary school are able to self-consent in certain circumstances (known as ‘Gillick Competence’) but only after an individual assessment by the immunisation nurse.
-The nurse will check the child meets certain guidelines, such as being able to understand the information and have capacity in order to self-consent.

 On the day of the vaccination session in school/clinic the nurse will check the consent form and make sure your child is well and able to have the immunisations that day.